-So, can I game with HughesNet Gen5?
+Can I game with HughesNet Gen5?

 It's not recommended, no. One of the challenges with satellite internet service as a connection type is the high latency.
-Latency describes the amount of time it takes for data to travel from one point to another -- and with satellite internet, that data has to travel to space and back.
-That makes it tough to keep up in certain types of online games, especially shooters and other games where quick reflexes and real-time decision-making are critical.
+Latency describes the amount of time it takes for data to travel from one point to another -- and with satellite internet, that data has to travel into space and back.
+That makes it tough to keep up in certain online games, especially shooters and other games where quick reflexes and real-time decision-making are critical.

 How about watching my favorite movies in HD?